towolf/towolf.github.com/docs/PsychCal/CalibrateMonSpd.markdown

-    PsychtoolboxKernelDriver and LoadIdentityClut etc. is not used, almost all NVidia cards on OSX will cause trouble unless you use some special NVidia kernel driver which is somewhere referenced on the Bits\+ pages on our wiki.
+    PsychtoolboxKernelDriver and LoadIdentityClut etc. is not used, almost all NVidia cards on OSX will cause trouble unless you use some special NVidia kernel driver which is somewhere referenced on the Bits+ pages on our wiki.
 We have/need similar hacks on Windows, e.g., PsychGPUControl\(\) for AMD cards.
-On Linux either PTB's low\-level fixes apply or they are not neccessary.
+On Linux either PTB's low-level fixes apply or they are not neccessary.

     So the CalibrateMonSpd etc. should be fixed to use